laminlabs/lamindb/docs/track.md

 ln.view()
 ```

-## Manage notebook templates
+## Using transform versions as templates

 <!-- #region -->

-A notebook acts like a template upon using `lamin load` to load it.
+A transform acts like a template upon using `lamin load` to load it.
 Consider you run:

 ```bash
 lamin load https://lamin.ai/account/instance/transform/Akd7gx7Y9oVO0000
 ```

-Upon running the returned notebook, you'll automatically create a new version and be able to browse it via the version dropdown on the UI.
+Upon running the returned notebook or script, you'll automatically create a new version and be able to browse it via the version dropdown on the UI.

 Additionally, you can: